zammad/zammad-admin-documentation/system/integrations/i-doit.rst

 ======

-`i-doit <https://www.i-doit.com/>`_ is an open-source **configuration management database**—in other words, a tool for keeping tabs on every single piece of your physical and digital infrastructure, from network equipment to virtual machines on down to the faceplates on your rack shelves and more.
+`i-doit <https://www.i-doit.com/>`_ is an open-source **configuration management database** - in other words, a tool for keeping tabs on every single piece of your physical and digital infrastructure, from network equipment to virtual machines on down to the faceplates on your rack shelves and more.